Beijing University of Chemical Technology: Campus

-Student life

 Faculty

-BUCT consists of 10 schools: Chemical Engineering, Materials Science and Engineering, Mechanical and Electrical Engineering, Information Science and Technology, Economic Management, Science, Humanities and Law, Life Science and Technology and Further Education and Vocational Education.
+BUCT consists of 14 colleges: Chemical Engineering, Materials Science and Engineering, Mechanical and Electrical Engineering, Information Science and Technology, Economic Management, Science, Humanities and Law, Life Science and Technology and Further Education and Vocational Education.
 There are approximately 1800 staff members on campus and 12,000 students.

-Research and academic achievements

-BUCT has fifteen research institutes and eight research centers across China.
-The university publishes three academic journals which are distributed at home and abroad.
-In recent years BUCT has undertaken research projects for state science and technology supported by the National Science Foundation and various ministries and enterprises.
+Rankings and reputations

+Beijing University of Chemical Technology is listed as one of the top 450 global universities in the World University Rankings.

+Beijing University of Chemical Technology is ranked as one of the world's top research institutions in "Chemical Engineering".
+As of 2022, BUCT ranked 6th globally in the Academic Ranking of World Universities (ARWU) for "Chemical Engineering".